 I am also interested in the historical and socio-political relationship between women and textiles and women’s work.
 I explore the relationship between gender, place, time, and culture in my work, as a way of connecting with my Euro-Appalachian ancestors who settled into southern Ohio and eastern Kentucky, many of whom made goods with their hands as their livelihood and connection to their ancestral homes.
 Conceptually, my work carries on the tradition of woman as maker, pushes the boundary between fine art and craft, and questions the definition of painting.

 Heather Jones is an artist, designer, and educator whose work questions and pushes traditional conceptions of both quilt making and painting.
 Her work is represented by Imlay Gallery, Montclair, NJ; the George Gallery, Charleston, SC; Moremen Gallery, Louisville, KY; and Jenner McGuinn Studio, Atlanta, GA.
 She is a three-time winner of the Project Modern Quilt Design competition and a two-time finalist for the Martha Stewart American Made Awards.
 Her work has been exhibited widely at venues including the Taft Museum of Art, Cincinnati, OH (solo); Marta Hewett Gallery, Cincinnati, OH; Iowa Quilt Museum, Winterset, IA; New England Quilt Museum, Lowell, MA; the University of California, Berkley, CA; dr. julius | ap, Berlin, Germany; M17 Contemporary, Kiev, Ukraine; and Five Walls, Melbourne, Australia.
 Heather’s first book, Quilt Local: Finding Inspiration in the Everyday was released in October 2015 by STC Craft, an imprint of Abrams, New York.

-A native Cincinnatian, Heather studied art history at the University of Cincinnati’s College of Design, Art, Architecture, and Planning, earning both a Bachelors of Arts and Masters of Arts (ABT).
-She currently lives just outside the city on a small farm with her husband and two young children.
+A native Cincinnatian, Heather studied art history at the University of Cincinnati’s College of Design, Art, Architecture, and Planning, earning both a Bachelors of Arts and Master of Arts (ABT).
+She currently lives just outside the city on a small farm with her husband and two children.